Customizing the Clubs

 in the table.

-So scan the table, check out the traits of the golfer for whom you're building
+So scan the table, check out the traits of the golfer for whom you're

 the clubs, and go to the club features to read how to choose components